demigecko/CarND-PID-Control-Project/README.md

 IV.
 Parameter Optimation
 ----------

 First, I would like to know how throttle plays in the role.
 So I blindly set (Kp, Ki, Kd) = (1, 0, 0) and range the throttle from 0.3 to 0.1.
 I realized that throttle determines the max of the saturation speed.
 As you can see, at the same Kp, the lower the throttle, the later the oscillation shows up.
 It is up to the speed of the car in the simulator.
+In other words, (Kp, Ki, Kd ) = (1,0,0) is suitable parameters for the throttle of 0.1, but this will be too easy.
+Let me deal with the case of throttle = 0.3 as default.

 ![alt text][image1]